Your digital shire is safeguarded by the glowing firewalls and vigilant sentinels brought by inhabiting the coldfusion realm.

 Adobe ColdFusion's Security Tools

-ColdFusion's robust security features strike a perfect balance between usability and protection, much like a well-crafted elven blade—sharp yet elegantly functional.
+ColdFusion's robust security features strike a perfect balance between usability and protection, much like a well-crafted elven blade: sharp yet elegantly functional.
 This harmony allows businesses to focus on their actual quests without the constant worry of data security lurking.
+ColdFusion 2025 now also harnesses the power of Java 21, ensuring your applications run with the strength and agility of the finest Elven warriors.

 The ColdFusion Administrator is a centralized stronghold, providing a unified dashboard to configure passwords for both the admin and Remote Development Services (RDS).
-It also lets you enable, turn on or off, and customize Sandbox Security, tailoring access permissions to your organization's needs.
+[Note that sandbox security has been deprecated in ColdFusion 2025, signaling a shift towards more modern security practices to guard your applications.]

 Here are some of the finest tools that Adobe ColdFusion has to offer: